emojitracker/emojitrack-nodestreamer/README.md

-First stab at experimental standalone replacement for emojitrack streaming web services, using node evented methods rather than MRI ruby with threads.
+First stab at experimental standalone replacement for emojitrack SSE streaming web services, using node evented methods rather than MRI ruby with threads.

 TODO: